Hilda Kibet

 Hilda Kibet (born 27 March 1981 in Keiyo District) is a Dutch runner of Kenyan birth.
 She is the sister of Sylvia Kibet and the niece of Lornah Kiplagat.
 She obtained Dutch nationality in October 2007.

 Kibet's longtime partner is Dutch marathon runner Hugo van den Broek.
 They split their time between Iten, Kenya and Castricum, in the Netherlands.
-Her great-great-aunt, who is only six years her senior, is fellow runner Lornah Kiplagat.
+Her cousin is fellow runner Lornah Kiplagat.